chili-epfl/qml-ar/README.md

 On Linux, no IMU is assumed to exist, and also the image is rendered using updates for the `Image` QML component, which in turn requests a QImage obtained using the OpenCV backend.
 This method seems quite fast on Linux despite it's inefficiency and doesn't lead to a decrease in FPS.

 At the end, the application exports the MVP matrix to a QML component `ARComponent`, which uses it as the `Camera` parameter in Qt3D.
 This component is also capable of loading the user-defined scene.
+This is the main component for interaction with the library from QML.

+### Possible extensions
+1. Random-color dots instead of just red dots
+2. Hiding dots on the AR image
+3. More GPU use on Android to speed up the pipeline

 ## Build documentation
 ```